michelemadonna/dotfiles/Readme.md

     KexAlgorithms curve25519-sha256@libssh.org
     MACs hmac-sha2-256-etm@openssh.com,hmac-sha2-512-etm@openssh.com
 ```
+---

-## 7. 🐙 Git Configuration
+## 8. 🐙 Git Configuration

-This repository includes a default `.gitconfig` for general Git usage.
-However, you can easily extend or override this configuration without modifying the repository’s file by creating your own local configuration at `$HOME/.config/local/local.gitconfig`.
+This repository includes a default `.min.gitconfig` for general Git usage.
+However, you can easily extend or override this configuration without modifying the repository’s file by creating your own local configuration at `$HOME/.config/git/local.gitconfig`.

 **Why use a local Git config?**
 - **No merge conflicts:** You can update your fork of this repository without worrying about conflicts in your personal Git settings.